 The J/P HRO Engineering and Construction program is helping communities rebuild as well as reinforce a broader strategy of harmonizing community services between neighborhoods and the camps.
 Our Engineering and Construction program provides three essential services: demolition of damaged and unsafe structures and clearing rubble; new construction and structural reinforcements for safe home or community structures; and training and educational opportunities through each construction project to make lasting changes to strengthen and improve the construction practices of Haiti.

-It takes more than a new house for an earthquake-displaced population to find their way back home.
-J/P HRO’s Engineering and Construction Program reinforces a broader strategy of harmonizing community services between neighborhoods and the camps.
-The Engineering and Construction Team has mobilized projects to provide concrete incentives to families as they seek to transition from camp life and into secure and wellconstructed homes where they can begin to rebuild their lives.
-Team members are currently retrofitting and rehabilitating damaged buildings and homes and building new houses in the neighborhoods outside of camp to provide safe, new locations for community amenities and basic services: schools, medical facilities, community spaces and water kiosks.
+Team members are currently clearing debris, demolishing destroyed structures, retrofitting damaged buildings and homes, and building new houses in the neighborhoods of Delmas 32, near the J/P HRO-managed Pétionville and Cité Maxo displacement camps.
+This is providing safe, new locations for community amenities and basic services: schools, medical facilities, community spaces and water kiosks.
 This program aids in the development of thriving, sustainable and prosperous neighborhoods that provide displaced families a viable, long-term alternative to camp life, which is also affordable.

 - 1 community house relocated into a retrofitted and repurposed existing building

 Projects in progress

-- Ongoing demolition and rubble removal of earthquake damaged structures in the greater Delmas area and Campeche, displacing an estimated 90,000m3 of debris.
+- Ongoing demolition and rubble removal of earthquake damaged structures in Bel Air and the greater Delmas area will displace an estimated 99,000m3 of debris